“Self-confidence is a super power. Once you start to believe in yourself, magic starts happening.”Anonymous

 - Making lifestyle changes

-Your appearance might be the reason why you lack of self-confidence – and in most cases, it is the main factor.
-Fortunately, some aspects of our looks can be altered with a few lifestyle changes and in doing so give us a confidence boost.
+Your appearance might be the reason why you lack self-confidence – and in most cases, it is the main factor.
+Fortunately, some aspects of your looks can be altered with a few lifestyle changes and in doing so, give you a confidence boost.

-For instance, if the reason for your self-doubt is that you are overweight, you could make efforts to become more fit by eating a healthier diet and exercising, and thus build self-confidence.
+For instance, if the reason for your self-doubt is that you are overweight, you could make efforts to become more fit by eating a healthier diet and exercising, thus, boost your self-confidence.
 You don’t have to be stick thin to be fit though.
 Strive to lose just enough weight to get a healthy body and skin instead.

 Confidence comes from having proof of success and being comfortable in your own skin.
-You will feel proud of yourself for the effort you made after achieving your ideal physique and this will boost your self-confidence and self-esteem.
+You will feel proud of yourself for the effort you made after achieving your ideal physique and this will help you learn how to build your self-confidence and self-esteem.